 If PICP is adjacent to existing impervious asphalt or concrete pavement, curbs level with the permeable and impervious surfaces are used.
 The curb should extend the full depth of the base under the impermeable pavement to protect its base from becoming weakened from excessive water.
-Another option is to separate the two bases with an impermeable liner.
-Figure 7 shows a concrete curb between impervious pavement and PICP base and subbase.
+Separate the